Beyond Thanksgiving

-The Pilgrims were grateful to God for helping them survive in a wild new frontier, a world they had never seen before.
+The Pilgrims were grateful to God for helping them survive in a wild world they had never seen before.
 The emphasis being – they were grateful to God.

 So often we “give thanks” to some nebulous source, as though we are speaking words to the wind.
 But if we are truly thankful – to whom are we giving thanks?
 To the cold and unknowable universe?
 To each other for acts of kindness?
 To ourselves?